SuperiorOS-Devices/changelogs/flashing_method/raven.md

 # Method:

-1. Download the build and corresponding recovery files of the month.
+1. Download the Rom zip from the updateimage folder
-2. Reboot to bootloader.
+2. Reboot to Fastboot
-3. Unzip the recovery files and execute the following files
-* fastboot flash boot boot.img
-* fastboot flash dtbo dtbo.img
-* fastboot flash vendor_boot vendor_boot.img
-4. Reboot to recovery and factory reset the device.
+3. fastboot -w
+4. fastboot update rom.zip
-5. adb sideload {zip_name}
+5. reboot
-6. Reboot

 # Downloads: